home-assistant/home-assistant.io/source/_components/conversation.markdown

 ha_release: 0.7
 ---

-The conversation component allows you to converse with Home Assistant.
+The conversation integration allows you to converse with Home Assistant.
 You can either converse by pressing the microphone in the frontend (supported browsers only (no iOS)) or by calling the `conversation/process` service with the transcribed text.

 <p class='img'>
   <img src="/images/screenshots/voice-commands.png" />